Join whatsapp group Join Now

 Presbyopia

-Among humans after the age of 45 years, eyes are most likely to be affected by Presbyopia because of the lessening flexibility of eye lens along with weakening ciliary muscles which control the eye lens focal length.
+Among humans after the age of 45 years, eyes are most likely to be affected by Presbyopia because of the lessening flexibility of the eye lens along with weakening ciliary muscles which control the eye lens focal length.
 It is corrected using glasses having a bifocal lens in which the upper part is concave and the lower part is a convex lens.

 Colour-Blindness